orcunor/HidSharp_Communication/README.md

  Install-Package HidSharp

  In this project, there is an example of reading from buffer in a synchronous and asynchronous way.
+ If you want to reach the documentation about the Hidsharp library, you can look at the HidSharp Documentation in TR.pdf file.

 Here is the sample code: